ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* matml_path

-Path to MatML file as provided by Workbench EngineeringData
+Path to MatML file as provided by Workbench EngineeringData.

 <a id="compolyx.MaterialData.name"></a>